 In this article I’m going to run down all the gear I’m planning on taking to my Pathfinder Basic class in 2020.
 For those who don’t know, Pathfinder Basic is a 72-hour survival immersion class where students, with limited equipment, are expected to learn and demonstrate a range of survival skills.
 These foundational skills are the “basic” requirements onto which more advanced skills are built upon.

-I imagine most folks reading this article are somewhat familiar with Dave Canterbury’s Pathfinder School and the Basic class, so I’ll move on to the core of this article.
+I imagine most folks reading this article are somewhat familiar with Dave Canterbury’s Pathfinder School and the school’s survival classes, so I’ll move on to the core of this article.

-On the Self Reliance Outfitters’ website you will find a general list of the equipment you should bring.
-In this article I’m going to cover the specific gear I’m taking for the class component.
+On the Self Reliance Outfitters’ website you will find a general list of the equipment you should bring for each class.
+In this article I’m going to cover the specific gear I’m taking for the basic class.

 The 10 C’s of Survivability